rayangdn/thymio-epfl/report.md

 graph.build(polygon_obstacles, status=False)
 ```

-The way ==build()== creates the graph is by identifying all vertices (including start and goal positions), and then connecting pairs of vertices with edges if the straight line between them doesn't intersect any polygon obstacles.
+The way 'build()' creates the graph is by identifying all vertices (including start and goal positions), and then connecting pairs of vertices with edges if the straight line between them doesn't intersect any polygon obstacles.
- Once the visibility graph is constructed, we compute the shortest path using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) implementend in the PyVisGraph's `shortest_path()`function:

 ### Path Planning
-After having created the visibility graph, we can employ the ==shortest_path()== method in the PyVisGraph class.
-This method uses the Dijkstra algorithm to compute the shortest path with a given start and goal position.
-This is done in the ==compute_trajectory()== function.
+Once the visibility graph is constructed, we compute the shortest path using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) implemented in the PyVisGraph's `shortest_path()`function.
+This approach guarantees finding the shortest geometric path between start and goal.

 ```python
 shortest_path = graph.shortest_path(start, end)